 We are blessed with an amazing natural playground, some of which can be seen from the windows.
-On hand, you have the choice of walking or kayaking (3 single and two double kayaks) or the Paddle board for a picnic trip to one of the fantastic beaches of white coral sand.
+On hand, you have the choice of the fantastic beaches of white coral sand for picnics and coastal walks.

 For climbers and/or walkers, a choice of about a dozen Munros (3000-footers) within a 15-mile range of Roshven.
 You won’t need climbing gear for most hill walks, even if you select Ben Nevis itself, but you’ll need five hours for the big yin!